zulip/zulip/docs/production/export-and-import.md

 before exporting; so that nobody can send new messages (etc.)  while you're exporting data.
 There are two ways to do this:

-1. `supervisorctl stop all`, which stops the whole server.
+1. `./scripts/stop-server`, which stops the whole server.
 This is preferred if you're not hosting multiple organizations, because it has no side effects other than disabling the Zulip server for the duration.